Stencyl/stencylpedia/chapter-4/regions.md

 4. Finally, we add in the **scene switch block** (under Scene > Game Flow) to change the scene.<br/><br/>![](http://static.stencyl.com/pedia2/ch4/regions/image13.png)

 That's it!
-Here's a [demo of the game in action](http://dl.dropbox.com/u/2769678/region-1.swf) [unavailable].
+Here's a [demo of the game in action](https://raw.githubusercontent.com/Stencyl/stencylpedia/master/chapter-4/files/region-1.swf).
 We've drawn the region for you, so you can see exactly where it is.

 ## Creating Regions